tidalcycles/Tidal/HACKING.md

 * Make and test a change
 * Keep your fork up to date with the master
 * Make a pull request

+Others may then review and comment on your pull request.
+Please do say when you think it's ready to be accepted to make sure it's being overlooked.

 # Workflow